perfana/perfana-config-examples/maven/README.md

 ## Upload image into cluster

-For a k3d cluster, in this example called `companyx`, use this command to upload the image:
+For a k3d cluster, in this example called `acme`, use this command to upload the image:

-   k3d image import maven-jmeter-loadtest:v0.1 -c companyx
+   k3d image import maven-jmeter-loadtest:v0.1 -c acme